arcsaber/pythoniex/README.md

   - translation to English
   - statistics
-  - GUI with 'sell now' button
+  - GUI with profit/loss analyser, graph and 'sell now' button